STATUTORY TEXTS

 e.
 The organization of parliamentary conferences.

 g.
-The setting up of liaisons with similar international or regional groupings.
+The establishment of liaisons with similar international or regional organizations.

 b.
-The General Assembly shall convene once a year, in June, in a state decided by the General Assembly during its last session.
-The proceedings of the Interparliamentary Assembly shall be directed by the President who shall be elected by the plenary session of the Assembly.
-The President shall address a relevant invitation to all members which shall contain the programme of the works and the issues to be discussed, as they are set forth by the Secretariat.
+The General Assembly shall convene once a year, in June, in a State decided by the General Assembly during its last session.
+The proceedings of the General Assembly shall be directed by its President, who shall be elected by the General Assembly.
+The President of the General Assembly notifies all members of a relevant invitation containing the agenda and the topics to be discussed, as they are set forth by the International Secretariat.

 c.
 Each Parliamentary delegation shall have one vote.
-The plenary shall be considered as constituting a quorum when the three fifths of the countries participating in the Assembly are present at its sessions.
 The decisions shall be taken by an absolute majority of the members present.
-A majority of two thirds of the members shall be required to amend the statute.
+A majority of two thirds of the members shall be required to amend the Founding Act.
+For the amendment of the Founding Act, every parliamentary delegation, designated by a decision of its Parliament or paying the regular annual financial contribution, has the right to vote.

 d.
-The plenary can be summoned extraordinarily by its President, following a recommendation by the Secretariat, within two months after submission of the recommendation.
-The recommendation by the Secretariat must state the specific reasons calling for the extraordinary convocation of the plenary.
+The General Assembly may be convened extraordinarily by its President, within two months from the submission of the recommendation by the International Secretariat.
+The recommendation of the International Secretariat must specify the reasons for the extraordinary convening of the General Assembly.

 b.
-The seat of the Secretariat shall be in Athens.
-The Secretariat shall be convoked three times a year and extraordinarily in case it is deemed necessary by the Secretary-General.
+The International Secretariat shall be convened two times a year and extraordinarily in case it is deemed necessary by the Secretary General.

 c.
-The Secretariat members’ term of office, as well as this of the President of the Assemble shall be for two years
+The term of office of the International Secretariat members, as well as the term of office of the President of the General Assembly shall be for two years.

-e.
-The General Secretary shall direct the works of the Secretariat.
-He shall be a member of its 7 – member composition.
-As General Secretary shall be appointed the representative of Greece who shall organize the modus operandi of the Secretariat.
+d.
+The Secretary General directs the work of the International Secretariat.
+He/She is a member of its seven-member composition.
+As Secretary General shall be appointed the head of the parliamentary delegation of the Hellenic Parliament to the Interparliamentary Assembly on Orthodoxy, who shall organize the functioning of its secretarial structure.

-The present Founding Act, which was adopted on 5 November 1994 by the participating states in the Founding Synod of the European Interparliamentary Assembly on Orthodoxy in Athens, was drawn up in the Greek, Russian, English and French languages; each text is equally authentic and shall be signed by the delegations.
+This Founding Act, adopted on 5th November 1994 by the participants in the Founding Session of the European Interparliamentary Assembly on Orthodoxy in Athens, and amended on June 28, 2024 by the participants in the 31st General Assembly of the Interparliamentary Assembly on Orthodoxy in Palermo, was drafted in Greek, Russian, English and Arabic.
+Each of these texts shall be equally authentic and shall have the status of an official text and shall be signed by the parliamentary delegations.

 REGULATION OF FUNCTION